 - In 2014, the Texas Medical Board obtained an agreed cease-and-desist order prohibiting Antonio Giovanni Paletta—who had a PMA —license, from acting as or representing himself to be a physician qualified to practice medicine within the state.
 Among other things, he had been identified in an advertisement as "Dr. Antonio Paletta, M.D., PSc.D."

-- On March 4, 2016, the Board entered into Agreed Cease and Desist Order with Julio Jiminez, D.C., Pedro J. Lozano, and John Madden, all of whiom were representing themselves as "doctors" licensed by the PMA.
-The orders prohibiting them from acting as, or holding themselves out to be a licensed physician in the state of Texas and noted that the PMA does not confer any authority to people practice medicine in the state of Texas
+- In 2016, the Texas Medical Board entered into Agreed Cease and Desist Orders with Julio Jiminez, D.C., Pedro J. Lozano, John Madden, D.C., and Trevor Botts, D.C., all of whom were representing themselves as "doctors" licensed by the PMA.
+The orders prohibiting them from acting as, or holding themselves out to be a licensed physician in the state of Texas and noted that the PMA does not confer any authority to people practice medicine in the state of Texas [32,33].

 In 2015, the Kentucky Board of Chiropractic Examiners decided that Pastoral Medical Association services are "pastoral" and that Kentucky chiropractors were "free to join, advertise, and counsel under the Pastoral Medical Association as long as there is a separation between the PMA services and the chiropractic services being rendered.
 PMA services are pastoral in nature."
 To be separate, (a) consumers would have to receive "clear notice delineating PMA and chiropractic services," and (b) advertising, invoices, record-keeping, files, and services must be kept and provided separately .
 This appears to indicate that Kentucky's chiropractic board might not limit any activity that chiropractors declare to be pastoral.
 I doubt, however, whether this will enable Kentucky's chiropractors to engage in any services that the law (and the state medical board) would define as the practice of medicine.